mfinelli/recueil/DESIGN.md

 -- Nested collections.
 Adjacency list (parent_id self-reference) rather -- than a closure table: simpler writes, and at this project's scale a -- recursive CTE for "this collection and all descendants" is fast enough -- that a closure table's extra write-complexity isn't justified.
+(That -- recursive-descendant capability has never actually been needed:
+-- CollectionDetail deliberately shows only a collection's own direct -- pages plus its sub-collections as links, not a subtree rollup -- see -- §13a.
+If that changes, this adjacency-list choice is exactly why it'd -- still be cheap to add.)
 --
 -- Uniqueness is per (user_id, parent_id, name), but that can't be a -- single UNIQUE table constraint: parent_id is nullable for top-level